Read Time: 6 Minutes|

 In the past, the only way to make reliable money off of a residential investment property was to A) own a single- or multi-family home and B) find good, long-term tenants that you could trust.
 Yes, it is a tall order, but for many investors it can be very lucrative.

 However, renting to long-term tenants can also be very tricky.
 There is the process of actually finding tenants, during which you risk the property being unoccupied for a period of time (losing money daily).
-Paying a realtor or property management company to do so can help speed the process, but will also cost you a pretty penny.
+Paying a real estate agent or property management company to do so can help speed the process, but will also cost you a pretty penny.

 Additionally, owners are responsible for maintaining the home.
 Tenants are notorious for being rough on rental properties, which means that walls will need to be painted, carpets replaced, and window screens repaired regularly… among many other potential expenses.
 If you own a multi-family property, those potential expenses can add up very quickly.